 The past years though, have been about action.
 Prayer and action.
 Mornings begin with prayer, setting myself in the presence of God.
 I can feel His love and I can reflect on the previous day and prepare for the current day.
 I can even ask for help with things and help for other people.
 And then I have to act.
 I wanted to have better relationships - I quit drinking.
 I wanted to have more money - I made a budget.
 I wanted to make new friends - I started a women’s group.
 I wanted to love my job - I made one for myself.

 I was also spiritually pushed in growth areas that I couldn’t create myself - break ups and things that I had no control over.
 To deal with life, I have a therapist and a spiritual director and someone who helps me with my finances.
-I go to yoga regularly and read books by people who have gone before me and have wisdom to share.
+I exercise regularly and read books by people who have gone before me and have wisdom to share.
 And I trust, trust, trust in what God has planned for me.

 This is not to say that this life is what I wanted.
 All I ever really wanted was to be a 3rd grade school teacher and married with five children (remember my powerpoint??).
 But letting go of my resistance to what I am offered has allowed a lot of freedom, peace and joy.